Place

 Historical/Interpretive Information/Exhibits

-Hinton and the Chesapeake and Ohio Railway became an important migration corridor for thousands of African Americans.
-For nearly sixty years, 1870 to 1930, African Americans traveled to West Virginia through major rail centers like Hinton.
-They came in search of jobs as well as economic and political opportunities denied to them in other states.
+For nearly sixty years, 1870 to 1930, African Americans migrated to West Virginia through major rail centers like Hinton, WV.
+They came in search of jobs as well as economic and political opportunities denied them in other states.
+They also came to escape Jim Crow laws that segregated them and denied them voting rights.
+They came because West Virginia provided better education opportunities for their children.

 The Hinton station was built for the Chesapeake & Ohio Railway (C&O) in 1905 as a division terminal.
 The station and tracks lie along a bend in the New River; in a quirk of engineering, the eastbound trains pass southwest through the station and westbound trains pass northeast.
 The otherwise two-story depot has a middle section that stands at three stories and is built entirely from red brick with a rock-faced stone belt course that runs at the window heads.
 The porch coverings are supported by heavy wooden brackets that feature a wood-fan pattern trim.
 Currently, the station is largely unoccupied except for an Amtrak waiting room opened and closed by a caretaker.
 Along the hillside bordering the platform, a neighbor maintains a lush garden for the enjoyment of rail passengers.